-This Statement of Additional Information ("SAI") expands upon and supplements the information contained in the current prospectuses dated July 5, 2024 as supplemented from time to time (the "Prospectus") for Shares (collectively, the "Shares") of the Fund, which is a separate series of Financial Investors Trust, a Delaware statutory trust (the "Trust").
-Each of the series of the Trust represents shares of beneficial interest in a separate portfolio of securities and other assets with its own objective and policies.
+This Statement of Additional Information ("SAI") expands upon and supplements the information contained in the current prospectuses dated February 28, 2024 as supplemented from time to time (the "Prospectus") for Investor Class Shares, Class A Shares, Class C Shares, Class I Shares, and Class II Shares (collectively, the "Shares") of the Fund, a separate series of Financial Investors Trust, a Delaware statutory trust (the "Trust").
+The Fund represents shares of beneficial interest in a separate portfolio of securities and other assets with its own objective and policies.
 ALPS Advisors, Inc. ("ALPS Advisors") is the investment adviser of the Fund.
+The Fund does not currently offer all classes of the Shares.

 This SAI is not a prospectus and is only authorized for distribution when preceded or accompanied by the Fund's current Prospectus.
 This SAI supplements and should be read in conjunction with the Prospectus, a copy of which may be obtained without charge by writing the Fund at the address listed above, or by calling the Fund's transfer agent at 866.759.5679.
-The Fund's most recent Annual Report, when available can be obtained free of charge, by calling the toll-free number printed above.
+The Fund's most recent Annual Report is incorporated by reference into this SAI and can be obtained free of charge, by calling the toll-free number printed above.